Lord Howe Island: Birds

 The flesh-footed shearwater, which breeds in large numbers on the main island in spring-autumn, once had its chicks harvested for food by the islanders.
 The wedge-tailed and little shearwaters breed on the main island and surrounding islets, though only a small number of the latter species can be found on the main island.
 Breeding white-bellied storm petrels was another discovery by Roy Bell.
 Masked boobies are the largest seabirds breeding on Lord Howe and can be seen nesting and gliding along the sea cliffs at Mutton Bird Point all year round.
 Sooty terns can be seen on the main island at Ned's and Middle Beaches, North Bay, and Blinkey Beach; the most numerous of the island's breeding seabirds, their eggs were formerly harvested for food.
 Common and black noddies build nests in trees and bushes, while white terns lay their single eggs precariously in a slight depression on a tree branch, and grey ternlets lay their eggs in cliff hollows.

 Three endemic passerine subspecies are the Lord Howe golden whistler, Lord Howe silvereye, and Lord Howe currawong.
 The iconic endemic rail, the flightless Lord Howe woodhen, is the only surviving member of its genus; its ancestors could fly, but with no predators and plenty of food on the island, this ability was lost.
 This made it easy prey for islanders and feral animals, so by the 1970s, the population was less than 30 birds.
 From 1978 to 1984, feral animals were removed and birds were raised in captivity to be successfully reintroduced to the wild.
 The population is now relatively safe and stable.

+Domestic Mallards have colonised Lord Howe Island from New Zealand.
+They have replaced the Pacific Black Duck through competition and introgressive hybridisation.